 After you injure yourself on someone else’s property, it’s important to seek medical attention immediately.
 Even if your injuries are minor, you should still go to a hospital or urgent care.
-Having documentation of treatment can help you in your case if you decide to seek legal representation from OnderLaw, LLC.
+Having documentation of treatment can help you if you decide to seek legal representation from OnderLaw, LLC.

 When you hire us, we will handle every aspect of your case from beginning to end so you can focus on recovery.
 We’ll begin by filing a claim against the property’s insurance company on your behalf.

-Every business carries general liability insurance that is to be used if someone is injured on their property.
+Every business carries general liability insurance if someone is injured on their property.
 The amount of compensation we work for will depend on the liability limits listed in their policy.

-Once we file a claim and obtain a copy of the insurance policy, we’ll know the maximum compensation we can settle for with the insurance company.
+Once we file a claim and obtain a copy of the insurance policy, we’ll know the maximum compensation we can pursue from the insurance company.

 During this time, you should follow your physician’s directives and show up regularly for appointments.
-Whether you need to see a physical therapist, chiropractor or other specialist, it’s important to seek the medical care you need until your doctor releases you from care.
+Whether you need to see a physical therapist, chiropractor, or another specialist, it’s vital to seek the medical care you need until your doctor releases you from care.

-Your medical records will provide excellent evidence in your claim to show the insurance company you were injured because of someone else’s negligence.
+Your medical records could provide excellent evidence in your claim to show the insurance company you were injured because of someone else’s negligence.

 Along with your medical records, we’ll work to obtain any evidence we believe we need to prove you should receive financial compensation.
-Some of this evidence includes:
+Some of this evidence might include: